tom-seddon/b2/doc/Building-on-Unix.md

    (`ninja -j 1` will run max 1 job at once, possibly worth trying on Linux if the build awakens the OOM killer)

-3. Run `ninja test` to run the automated tests (this might take a few minutes - they should all pass)
+3. Run `ctest -j N`, where `N` is the number of hardware threads on your PC, to run the automated tests (this might take a few minutes - they should all pass)

-4. On Linux, run `./src/b2/b2` to run
+4. On Linux, run `./src/b2/b2/b2` to run

    On macOS, run `./src/b2/b2.app/Contents/MacOS/b2` to run